ThGoulis/EEApythonScripts/README.md

 + [License](#license)

 ## About <a name = "about"></a>
-The follows scripts are created to extract and processing data from EEA Database.
+The following scripts are created to extract and process data from the EEA Database.
+Their output is to be used by MS assessors during the reporting period.
 The scripts generate csv, html/pdf and excel files.

 ## Getting Started <a name = "getting_started"></a>

-The following instructions will help you run this project every windows machine and get the same result as the Dashboard from EEA for Surface water bodies and Groundwater bodies.
-To complete the process you need to install packages to complete the process smothly.
+The following instructions will help you to reproduce the same results.
+The scripts have been executed in windows.
+We have compared the extracted results and match with the results we get from the EEA Dashboard regarding Surface water bodies and Groundwater bodies.
+To complete the process you need to install the following packages.

 # Prerequisites <a name = "prerequisites"></a>

 As mentioned above, you will need to install the correct versions of Python, Python Pandas, Python csv, Python re, Python plot, wkhtmltopdf  libraries.
-You need to download the Python version 3.9 via https://www.python.org/downloads/ also you need to install the follow at your Pycharm IDE
+You need to download the Python version 3.9 via https://www.python.org/downloads/ also you need to install the following packages at your Pycharm IDE
 ```
 pip install pandas
 pip install csv
 pip install plot
 pip install re
 ```
-For the wkhtmltopdf tool you need to download the follow application from https://wkhtmltopdf.org/downloads.html
+For the wkhtmltopdf tool you need to download the following application from https://wkhtmltopdf.org/downloads.html

 # Convert Html files to Pdf <a name  = "converthtmltopdf"></a>
-Need to opent the cmd terminal and run the follow command
+You need to open the cmd terminal and run the following command in the directory where the html files have been created
 ```
     for %f in (.\*.html) do "c:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe" "%~nf.html" "%~nf.pdf"
 ```

 # Input data <a name = "input_data"></a>
-You need to download the follow database from Wise Water Framework Directive Database: https://www.eea.europa.eu/en/datahub/datahubitem-view/dc1b1cdf-5fa0-4535-8c89-10cc051e00db
+You need to download the following database version from Wise Water Framework Directive Database: https://www.eea.europa.eu/en/datahub/datahubitem-view/dc1b1cdf-5fa0-4535-8c89-10cc051e00db
 ## Built With <a name = "built_with"></a>